ShivanS93/100-days-of-code/r1-log.md

 Practice problem from Automate the Boring Stuff.
 Created a small program that downloads the latest webcomic image.
 It is schedule to run everytime I log in which is usually daily.
 Uses libraries requests, bs4, time

+### R1D17

+Had a relaxed day of coding.
+I worked through Automate the Boring Stuff, looking at smtplib, pyzmail.